 \begin{remark}[Boundary–Admissibility Condition (BAC)]\ In order to analyze the oscillatory behavior near the boundaries, we must ensure that the mapped amplitude $a_{k,p}^{(\nu)}$ decays appropriately as we approach the hypercube boundary $\mathbf{B}$.
 Otherwise, by \eqref{eq:amplitude_threshold}, the threshold point $\mathbf{v}^*$ may not exist.
 Thus, for every $\mathbf{v}\to\mathbf{B}$, we require

-\end{remark} The BAC condition ensures that the envelope does not counteract the decay induced by the extended characteristic function, thereby guaranteeing the existence of a truncation radius and a finite oscillation count.
+\end{remark} The BAC condition ensures that the envelope does not counteract the decay induced by the extended CF, thereby guaranteeing the existence of a truncation radius and a finite oscillation count.

-In Appendix~\ref{Appendix: Fourier_transform_loss}, we show that $\widehat{\ell}^{(\nu)}_{k,p}(\mathbf u+i \mathbf K)$ decays at most polynomially in $\|u\|$ for fixed admissible $ \mathbf K$.
-By contrast, for the Gaussian and NIG models considered in Section \ref{sec:mapping_MSRM_Fourier}, the extended CF $\Phi_{\mathbf X_{k,p}}(\mathbf u+i \mathbf K)$ admits exponential-type decay in $\|u\|$.
+In Appendix~\ref{Appendix: Fourier_transform_loss}, we show that $\widehat{\ell}^{(\nu)}_{k,p}(\mathbf u+i \mathbf K)$ decays at most polynomially in $\|\mathbf u\|$ for fixed admissible $ \mathbf K$.
+By contrast, for the Gaussian and NIG models considered in Section \ref{sec:mapping_MSRM_Fourier}, the extended CF, $\Phi_{\mathbf X_{k,p}}(\mathbf u+i \mathbf K)$ admits exponential-type decay in $\|u\|$.
 Consequently, as $\mathbf v\to \mathbf B$ and $\|G^{-1}(\mathbf v)\|\to\infty$, the boundary behavior of the product $\Phi_{X_{k,p}}(G^{-1}(\mathbf v)+i \mathbf K)\,\widehat{\ell}^{(\nu)}_{k,p}(G^{-1}(\mathbf v)+i \mathbf K)$ is governed by $\Phi_{\mathbf X_{k,p}}$, up to polynomial factors.

 So, in order to characterize the oscillatory behavior for our component integrands, we examine the behavior of its corresponding extended CF. The expression for $N_{\text{osc}}$ near the boundaries, for a given loss distribution, $\mathbf{X}$ is provided in Table \ref{tab:nb_oscillatory}.
 A detailed derivation is provided in Appendix \ref{Appendix:trans_specific_loss_distr}.